CodeOfTheProgrammer/blog/content/blog/2020/01/17/email-registration-workflow-nextjs-to-postgresql/index.md

 ## React Component for the Registration Form

-Implement a React component (e.g. `components/RegistrationForm.js`) that renders the registration form on a a page.
+Implement a React component (e.g. `components/RegistrationForm.js`) that renders the registration form on a page.
 Some things to note about my implementation:

 * Email and password are state variables managed with the `useState` React hook
 * Submitting the form calls a `handleSubmit` function that uses `fetch` to POST a JSON